justinong415/sfsu/econ850/grad-student/research.md

 3. Social discount rates

 ---
+Find:

+1. Costs in terms of health, environmental damages, or cleanup.
+2. Benefits in terms of what the bases provide in terms of securty or in terms of avoided damages once you clean up.

+---
 ## Promising and Need to Look Through

 - Holding the United States Accountable for Environmental Damages Caused by the U.S. Military in the Philippines, A Plan for the Future